Is Stem Cells LA Considered a Clinic or a 'Research Center'?

 The most common kind of stem cells used in treatments that actually work are multipotent stem cells.
 Multipotent stem cells have the ability to differentiate into multiple cell types.
 Mesenchymal stem cells (MSCs) are the most common multipotent stem cells used by reputable clinics.
 They can come from many sources including bone marrow and umbilical cords.

-Stem Cells LA utilizes a heterogenous mixture of stem cells including MSCs that come from umbilical cords that are ethically donated at birth.
 The stem cells are extracted from the umbilical cord blood and made into a solution containing between 10-30 million stem cells.

 What Other Kinds of Stem Cells Are In Stem Cells LA's Injections?

 Stem Cells LA uses stem cells extracted from donor umbilical cords (stem cells are extracted from the cord blood).
 The stem cell solution is a heterogeneous cell mix, important for healing and regeneration, including:

 - MSCs (mesenchymal stem cells)